smjohnson0687/sjohnson209/README.md

-# Modify headers, especially with the Projects page in mind. #
 # Get Sticky footers for pages links #
-# add in animations when loading in, bring in headers then the other information #
-# on index change layout to make it look neat #
 # on others, change the text to stay more consistently in same place #
+# space out the links better. #
+# get the text to wrap around the images better. #
+# have the bg change for higher resolution displays #
-# Clean up HTML Code #
+# Compatibility with safari. #